adzierzanowski/ps2-to-usb/README.md

 I use STM32F072C8 for this project but any STM32 with an USB peripheral will suffice (some pin remapping can be needed).

-Mind that the Caps Lock key is mapped to ESC because i use Vim.
+Mind that the Caps Lock key is mapped to ESC because i use Vim and Left Alt is mapped to Meta because I use macOS.
 You can change that in `keymap.c`.